-But how does this affect collecting my holiday hire car: The paper counterpart contains information on penalty points and other traffic offences that hire companies want to check before letting you loose with their car.
-This will now be held on the DVLA’s database and need to checked online, by phone or post.
+But how does this affect collecting my holiday hire car: The paper counterpart contained information on penalty points and other traffic offences that hire companies want to check before letting you loose with their car.
+This is now held on the DVLA’s database and need to checked online, by phone or post.

-So how will hire car companies check my record: From June 8, travellers will need to log on to the DVLA’s website the day before they fly, enter their driving licence and national insurance number to obtain an access code that’ll allow a car hire company to check their details via the internet when they arrive.
+So how will hire car companies check my record: Travellers will need to log on to the DVLA’s website the day before they fly, enter their driving licence and national insurance number to obtain an access code that’ll allow a car hire company to check their details via the internet when they arrive.

 How long does the code last for: The code will be valid for 21 days, so anyone hiring a car more than three days into their holiday will need to logon and get a new code – potentially incurring hefty mobile data charges if they don’t have access to free Wi-Fi.

 Is there any other way: Yes.
 If you have access to a computer you can download your driver ‘record’ on a PDF document, print it out and show it to the hire car company.
 However, some motoring organisations are concerned firms could be reluctant to accept this.